tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 # Introduction

-After reviewing our [first steps with models](linkTODO), let's explore how to use the recipes package.
+After reviewing our [first steps with models](/start/models/), let's explore how to use the recipes package.

-Recipes are tools primarily used for data pre-processing prior to creating a model.
-Such pre-processing might consist of:
+Recipes are tools primarily used for data preprocessing prior to creating a model.
+Such preprocessing might consist of:

  * converting qualitative predictors to indicator variables (also known as dummy variables),